-Technology is becoming more advanced, more intimate, and more real.
-Building advanced technology requires a firm grasp of logic.
-But it's not enough.
-To solve the grand challenges and build a fantastic future we must move beyond logic.
-We must expand our thinking and include beauty, storytelling, and imagination.
+You're trapped in a cage.
+A cage of your own making.
+It's called logic.
+To solve the grand challenges of life and build a fantastic future we must escape this cage.
+We must revel in beauty, tell a story, and make the imagined real.
 Imagination is a powerful force exactly because it helps us explore what could be and not just what is.

-Logic can be blinding.
-It can limit our ability to see and embrace the creative richness and contradictory wonder of the real world made up of real people.
-Our technical minds should extend beyond known constructs and precise reductions.
-Into the world of wonder and possibility.
-If we only concern ourselves of the rationale and probably, we extinguish our ability to imagine the the possible.
+Logic is what is.
+And it can be blinding.
+It can limit our ability to see and embrace the creative richness of the real world.
+Our technical minds must grow beyond the known constructs and precise reductions – into the world of wonder and possibility.
+If we only concern ourselves of the rationale and probably, we extinguish our ability to imagine a brighter future.

 Escape the cage

 Bret Victor highlights how we must strive for a more humane representation of thought.
-I urge you to take his call to action seriously.
-The tools we build shape our thinking and if we're not careful our thinking will be driven into smaller and smaller cages.
+The tools we build shape our thinking.
+And if the tools restrict our potential, we suffer.

-This cage shows up on curious ways.
-In 2009, Marissa Mayer, employee number 20 at Google, gave an interview highlighting her commitment to design and data driven decisions.
-The product and design teams at Google Search couldn't agree on which hue of blue to use for the tool bar so she asked them to test 41 gradations to see which ones consumers might prefer.
-Very rational to just let the data "decide".
-Yet, it's also devoid of imagination and opinion.
-It's side-stepping the uncomfortable process of committing to an idea based on creative thought.
-We can call it taste.
-Google has come a long way since then but the legacy of this thinking has spread all over Silicon Valley.
-Logic alone is not enough if we aim to solve the hardest problems out there.
+This cage can be the number of color gradients.
+In 2009, Marissa Mayer, employee number 20 at Google, gave an interview highlighting her commitment to data-driven decisions.
+The product teams at Google Search couldn't agree on which hue of blue to use for the tool bar so she asked them to test 41 gradations to see which ones consumers might prefer.
+Let the data decide.
+Perfect.
+But this is devoid of imagination and opinion.
+It leads us down a path of rutterless optimization and blameless choices.
+It's side-stepping the uncomfortable process of committing to a single good idea.
+It lacks taste.
+12 years later and this thinking has spilled over from Silicon Valley into the rest of the world.
+A venom slowly poisoning the butterflies in your stomach.

 Instead, give your attention a rest and ignore logic.
-Just for a bit.
+Just a bit.
 Let your ideas ferment.
 That's what Claus Meyer and René Redzepi did when they opened their restaurant Noma in Denmark in 2004.
-It was not obvious that it'd be a gastronomic success.
-Against conventional wisdom the team picked local Nordic ingredients.
-Hardly known for their gastronomic delight.
-They explored and elevated the traditional fermentation process.
-They did something never done before.
-They changed the national culture through food.
-They made something radically new and won.
-They broke the cage of logic and it worked.
+Success was not guaranteed.
+Against conventional wisdom the team picked local Nordic ingredients and traditional methods of fermentation.
+For a high-end cuisine that's not very rationale.
+They escaped the cage of logic.
+They redefined what fine dining could mean and changed the trajectory of the food culture in Denmark.
+Beauty can come from unlikely places.

-Or take Pixar.
+Imagination is mixing up old ideas to make new ones.
 During the construction of the Pixar campus, Steve Jobs made the illogical but wise choice of placing the bathrooms in the middle of the atrium instead of off to the sides with easier access.
-This deliberate friction meant employees had to walk further and wait to use the limited facilities.
-Facility Management and HR were surely not amused.
+This deliberate friction meant employees had to walk further and often wait in line to use the limited facilities.
+HR were surely not amused.
 But it meant the employees would bump into each other more often.
-Sparking random conversation led to creative inspiration.
-Pixar launched the computer animated film industry and is still the most award-winning animation studio today.
-It pays to break free of logic.
+Spark random conversation.
+Mix their ideas.
+Spark creative genius.
+Pixar launched the computer animated film industry and is still the most award-winning animation studio almost 40 years later.
+It pays to break free.

 © 2022 · Johan Jessen